Cocaine Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Cocaine is a widely abused drug in the US:[5]

-• Among people aged 12 or older in 2021, 1.7% — about 4.8 million people – reported using cocaine in 2021.
+• Among people aged 12 or older in 2022, 1.9% — about 5.3 million people – reported using cocaine in 2022.

 Effects of Cocaine Abuse

 Cocaine’s effects appear almost instantly after a single dose and disappear within a few minutes to an hour.
-Small amounts lead to euphoria, alertness, talkativeness, and hypersensitivity.
-People that are under the influence of cocaine may feel like they can go without food or sleep.[6]
+Small amounts lead to euphoria, alertness, talkativeness, and hypersensitivity.[6]
+People who are under the influence of cocaine may feel like they can go without food or sleep.

 Can You Overdose on Cocaine?